 It sounds like an easy password, but for a hacker, this is difficult to crack.

-Don’t include biological life information that is easy to find (especially birth-dates or zip codes).
+Don’t include personal information that is easy to find (especially birth-dates or zip codes).

 Your password is your first line of defense against hackers, make it strong.